-At Long Last Launch: Impeachment May Gain Momentum from First Big Moment
+At Long Last Launch: Impeachment May Gain Momentum From First Big Moment

 Some had felt the chill of history in real time on Sept.
 24, when on a Tuesday afternoon Speaker Nancy Pelosi announced the House would commence a formal impeachment inquiry into the whistleblower and the phone call.

-This was meant to dispel the fog of words around various probes happening in several committees concerning what might be impeachable offenses (including instances of obstruction of justice identified when Independent Counsel Robert Mueller made his report on Russian interference in the 2016 presidential election).
+This was meant to dispel the fog of words around various probes happening in several committees concerning what might be impeachable offenses (including instances of obstruction of justice identified when special counsel Robert Mueller made his report on Russian interference in the 2016 presidential election).

 But all that talk of impeachable this and that had been confusing and vague, especially to those with lots else on their minds.
 After all, some Democrats had been referring to impeachment practically since Trump took office — not to mention the chatter on cable TV and social media.